Jerem-Dough/Notes-App-Backend/README.md

 ## **Deployment**

-- **Node.js** installed
-- **MongoDB Atlas or local MongoDB instance running**

 **Steps to Run Locally**
-1. Ensure JavaScript and NPM are installed, with PATH variables added accordingly.
+1. Ensure JavaScript, NPM, and Node.js are installed, with PATH variables added accordingly.
 2. Clone the repository: git clone https://github.com/Jerem-Dough/Notes-App-Backend.git
 3. Navigate to the working directory:
    - Navigate to .env file.
 Configure 'MONGO_URI' and 'JWT_SECRET' variables.
 (Not required for local testing)
    - cd your-backend-directory
    - npm install
-   - npm run
+   - npm start
    - Backend is now running on http://localhost:5000.

 ## **API Endpoints**